 And if any party breach these terms then payment won’t be made, and you can present these terms to appropriate authorities when the supplier breaks the terms stated in the contract.

-Leeline sourcing company is involved in different sourcing business that will help your company’s grow, and make your international business better.
+Leeline sourcing company is involved in different sourcing business that will help your company’s growth, and make your international business better.

 No matter how big or small your orders are, we will help you source quality and affordable products, and we will ship them directly to you.